 Bzzzzzz!

-“Jenny?
+“Jada?
 You in there?”

-You’d think that after four years of slumber I’d have had enough rest to last me for awhile.
+You’d think that after four years of slumber I’d have had enough rest to last me for a while.
 But apparently in my tired haste to get to bed last night, I completely forgot to set any kind of wake-up alarm.

 “One second!”
 I shouted, as I threw off the covers and jumped out of bed.